 As an associate, he led a variety of projects including public buildings, civil infrastructure and commercial and industrial developments.
 Most notably, he worked on several high-end residential structures, including the award-winning OVD 919 and Kloof 145.

-With a keen interest in sustainable design, he gained further accreditation in green building principles, and worked on a number of renewable energy projects.
-His firm were early adopters of building information modelling (BIM).
-Gareth led and trained his department in this regard, helping them to further push boundaries with their work.
+With a keen interest in sustainable design, Gareth picked up further accreditation in green building principles and ran a number of renewable energy projects.

 Gareth then moved over to the healthcare sector and led the structural team designing Kuwait Children’s Hospital.
 The design incorporates sustainability with cutting-edge technology and is set to be the largest of its kind in the world.

 His final step in South Africa was to set up his own independent consultancy, which he ran successfully before moving to the UK and joining ForrestBrown.

 At ForrestBrown, Gareth partners with our network of associations in the construction and engineering sectors.
 Attending members’ meetings, speaking on webinars and networking at events, Gareth uses his structural engineering experience to educate businesses on the value R&D tax credits can have on firms in this sector.
 With ForrestBrown, Gareth has written content for the UKWA, ACE, and Construction and Civil Engineering publications.